jemspar/rootstalk_summer2019/content/past-issues/volume-iv-issue-2/finding-the-lost-duck.md

 The vocabulary is at a higher level, references are more erudite, but the topics of male conversation are timeless.

-A replica of the Maharishi Golden Domes (https://www.mum.edu) announces Fairfield (https://cityoffairfieldiowa.com).
+A replica of the [Maharishi Golden Domes](https://www.mum.edu) announces [Fairfield](https://cityoffairfieldiowa.com).
 A new addition to the school?
 We pull in but realize we’ve been tricked by an office park crafted to look like a spiritual center.
 Last time I was in Fairfield was for a tennis tournament at the Parsons College gym.
 The rumor was